Mrsguigles11/sign_up_form/README.md

 # sign_up_form

-Sign Up Form project for The Odin Project
+This is a sign up form created for The Odin Project, to demonstrate skills creating and styling forms in HTML and CSS.

+Skills demonstrated:
+ - HTML (forms)
+ - CSS